theendercore/EscapeScreen/README.md

 # EscapeScreen
- A mod to add custom esc key
+A mod to remap the esc key!

-Sicne minecraft 1.19.3 I can no longert use virual keys on my keybord so i made this mod so i could. it also lets you have custom esc key
+Since minecraft 1.19.3 I can no longer use virtual keys.
+So I made this mod.
+It lets you have Custom Esc Key.